iltommi/qdb-documentation/source/1.1.3/reference/qdb_httpd.rst

     A string representing an address and port the web server should listen on.
 The string can be a host name or an IP address.
 Must have name or IP separated from port with a colon.

-.. describe:: dump_file
+.. describe:: log_config::dump_file

     A string representing the relative or absolute path to the system error dump file.

-.. describe:: flush_interval
+.. describe:: log_config::flush_interval

     An integer representing how frequently qdb_httpd log messages should be flushed to the log locations, in seconds.

-.. describe:: log_files
+.. describe:: log_config::log_files

     An array of strings representing the relative or absolute paths to the qdb_httpd log files.

-.. describe:: log_level
+.. describe:: log_config::log_level

     An integer representing the verbosity of the log output.
 Acceptable values are::